Heavy Neutrino Search via the Higgs boson at the LHC: Collider Signals and Backgrounds

-(4) $|M(l_1 j_2 j_3)-M_N|<20$ GeV.
+(5) $M_T(l_1 \slashed{E})<45$ GeV.

 The selection cuts are designed to reconstruct the characteristic heavy neutrino mass as well as the physical $W$ boson from $N$ decay.
+These cuts are implemented at detector-level on Monte-Carlo simulated events.
+The leptons and jets pass basic detector pseudorapidity and $p_T$ cuts (specified later), and they are ordered descendingly by $p_T$.
 The large leading jet $p_T^j$ is important in suppressing weak boson + jets backgrounds.
 Vetoing a second lepton removes backgrounds with $Z$ bosons.
-Here we focus on the hadronical $W$ decay in order to reconstruct both the $W$ boson and the $N$ masses.
+Here we focus on the hadronic $W$ decay in order to reconstruct both the $W$ boson and the $N$ masses.
 These cuts greatly reduces SM backgrounds while retaining signal events at a much higher acceptance rate.
 Note that a fully leptonic decay of $N$ can yield more leptons and suffer fewer SM background channels, but it also yields a neutrino and makes it impossible to reconstruct $M_N$.

-In order to obtain the cut efficiencies, we perform a Monte Carlo simulation of $pp\rightarrow h j$ events with MadGraph5~\cite{Alwall:2014hca} package and its the Pythia-PGS package for event showering and detector simulation.
-For basic detector setup, we require a jet pseudo-rapidity $|\eta^{j}|<2.5$, lepton pseudo-rapidity $|\eta^{\ell}|<2.4$, minimal jet and lepton transverse momenta $p_T^j$ and $p_T^{\ell}$ at 30 GeV and 15 GeV, respectively.
-Both of ATLAS and CMS handle large number of pile-up interactions using a technique in \cite{Cacciari:2007fd}.
-We simply use the PGS simulation without pile-up interactions, but jets are in a fiducial volume of tracking system of $|\eta^{j}| < 2.5$ to remove pile-up interactions.
-Note that we also choose $|\eta^{j}|<2.5$ range to agree with \cite{Boughezal:2015dra} for cross-section scaling.
+Compared to the triggering jet, the $N$ decay jets are mostly the second and third by $p_T$ ordering.
+As illustrated in Fig.~\ref{histo}, an $M_W$ peak is the most statistically pronounced between $j_2$ and $j_3$ among the three leading jets.

-The cut efficiency for signals is shown in Fig.~\ref{fig:signal_eff} over the range of $M_N$.
-The cut-efficiency is at the level of 1-3\% for a $N$ mass between $W$ and $h$ masses.
-Lighter $N$ has a reduced cut efficiency due to the requirement of $M_W$ reconstruction from $j_2j_3$.
-The prospective cross section is given in Fig.~\ref{fig:lnu3j}.
-The maximally allowed mixing angles from \cite{BhupalDev:2012zg, Das:2014jxa, deBlas:2013gla} are used.
-For comparison, we also showed the after-cut cross-section for the `benchmark' values of $|V_{\ell N}|^2$.
-13 TeV the LHC can probe $|V_{\ell N}|^2$ down to $10^{-5}$ and a corresponding cross section can be readily tested at the future high luminosity LHC runs.
+In the list of requirements, a few comments are due for the transverse mass $M_T$ cut.
+After reconstructing the $W$ and heavy neutrino $N$ masses, significant SM background, esp. the $W$+jets channel, can still fake a heavy neutrino from a leptonically decayed $W$ boson and two additional jets.
+To further remove such contamination, we make use of $M_T$ of the lepton and missing energy system, defined as, \be M_T = \sqrt{2p_T^{\text{miss}}p_T^l\left(1-\cos\Delta\phi \right)}\ \ \text{ as } \slashed{E}, l\ \text{ are massless.} \ee In signal events, $l$ and $\slashed{E}$ would originate from the limit mass gap between $W$ and $h$ bosons, while for $Wj$ background they are from the physical $W$ boson.
+This $M_T$ nicely separates the signal and the leading $Wj$ background, as illustrated in Fig.~\ref{fig:mt_cut}.